 Notables of the family at this time include John Birch, Bishop of Hereford; and Colonel John Birch (1615-1691), an English politician, Member of Parliament for Leominster (1645-1660), who fought for the Parliamentary cause in the English civil war.
 He "belonged to a younger...

 In the United States, the name Burch is the 868th most popular surname with an estimated 34,818 people with that name.

 Some of the Burch family moved to Ireland, but this topic is not covered in this excerpt.

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants:

-Burch Settlers in the United States in the 17th Century
+Burch Settlers in United States in the 17th Century

-Burch Settlers in the United States in the 18th Century
+Burch Settlers in United States in the 18th Century

-Burch Settlers in the United States in the 19th Century
+Burch Settlers in United States in the 19th Century